 However, energy executives mention an equally high amount of potential applications in the cluster processes.
 Most responses were related to billing, including applications in the field of Smart Meters and micro-payments, followed by use cases in sales and marketing that range from package solutions for household devices and the electricity they consume, improvements in customer services and new products, to a change in existing sales practices.
 Respondents also saw a future role of the Blockchain in automation, metering and data transfer, electric mobility, communication, grid management, and security, including transactions such as authentication and identification of data, and the protection of the private sphere.

 The following figure (see figure 2 below) shows an overview of the answers according to applications and use cases.
 The size of each circle corresponds to the number of individual responses.
-The color scheme ranges from black (“Game changer”) to White (“small to non-existent potential”).
+The colour scheme ranges from black (“Game changer”) to White (“small to non-existent potential”).

 The survey suggests that Blockchain bears a potential for cost-cutting in the internal processes of firms and in the interaction with clients and customers.
 In the energy sector, the availability of increasing amounts of data on the overall state of the system, on customers, and on internal processes coincides with an existential need of many companies to cut costs.
 Hence, energy companies may have an intrinsic motivation to exploit the efficiency of the Blockchain protocol to increase their internal performance and efficiency.
 According to respondents’ statements, it has the potential to reduce costs and to enable new business models and marketplaces; it will be instrumental to manage complexity, data security, and ownership.